-As uncomfortable as discussing your ulcerative colitis (UC) may be, it’s important that you’re as open and honest as possible with your doctor.
-If your gastroenterologist (GI) isn’t asking questions that get to the impact ulcerative colitis is having on your life, you’ve got to volunteer the information.
+It’s important that you’re as open and honest as possible with your doctor.
+If your gastroenterologist (GI) isn’t asking questions that get to the impact UC is having on your life, you’ve got to volunteer the information.
 Communication with your GI is a two-way street.
 To guide you in the best possible direction, you’ve got to be forthcoming about all the ways ulcerative colitis symptoms have affected your life since your last visit.

 Sometimes it may feel like your appointment just isn’t enough time to cover everything you’d like to discuss with your GI.